iamjonas/policys/terms-of-use_peila.md

 Peila offers a free tier and a paid Pro subscription.

-- **Free tier:** Limited to 1 weekly reset and 2 active goals.
+- **Free tier:** Limited to 1 weekly analysis, 3 active goals, and 3 active habits.
-- **Pro tier:** Unlimited resets, up to 7 goals, energy map, pattern insights, and calendar sync.
-Priced at EUR 14.99/month or EUR 99/year.
+- **Pro tier:** Unlimited analyses, up to 7 goals, 10 habits, AI habit schedule, pattern insights, and calendar sync.
+Priced at $4.99/month or $34.99/year.

-Subscriptions are billed through Apple App Store or Google Play.
-Payment is charged to your App Store or Google Play account at confirmation of purchase.
+Subscriptions are billed through Apple App Store.
+Payment is charged to your App Store account at confirmation of purchase.
 Subscriptions automatically renew unless cancelled at least 24 hours before the end of the current billing period.
 You can manage or cancel your subscription in your device's subscription settings.

 ## 4. Acceptable Use